Mount Elgon National Park

 This extinct volcano is one of Uganda's oldest geological features, having first erupted around 24 million years ago.
 Mt.
 Elgon was once Africa's highest mountain, far exceeding Kilimanjaro's current height of 5,895 meters.

-The Bagisu, also known as the BaMasaba, consider Mount Elgon to be the embodiment of their founding father Masaba and refer to the mountain by this name.
+The Bagisu, also known as the BaMasaba, consider Mount Elgon to be the embodiment of their founding father, Masaba, and refer to the mountain by this name.

 At 4,000 km², Mount Elgon has the largest volcanic base in the world.
 Located on the Uganda-Kenya border, it is also the oldest and largest solitary volcanic mountain in East Africa.
 Its vast form, 80 kilometers in diameter, rises more than 3,000 meters above the surrounding plains.